schultzm/entrez_direct_tut/README.md

 `nquire` sends a URL request to a web page or CGI service.

 The above functions can be piped to one another to allow creativty on the part of the end user.
-To get help on any function do `functionname -help`
+To get help on any function do `functionname -help`, example `efetch -help`.

 ## An example to get assemblies from bioproject